 On its front side, the Nayo EXP has a generous pocket, where you can fit things you need to use often or in case of emergency.
 You can see this pocket in the image above.

-During my Nayo EXP review, I noticed you can fit a lot in these compact compartments.
+During my Nayo EXP review, I noticed you can fit a lot in these compact compartments of the expandable bags.

 Nayo EXP’s front compartment

 The first compartment is accessible from the top of the backpack.
 After you open it widely, you will find that it comes with four pockets: two wide ones and two meant to keep handy a couple of pens.

 This compartment is great to transport folders or hand-outs to use later in a training or business meeting.
 As for the two larger pockets, one can help you keep your travel documents easily accessible at the airport.
 The other fits a pocket-sized you may wish to read during your flight.

 The Nayo EXP middle compartment is split into two sides, both lined with a net to keep your personal belongings safe and your clothes wrinkle-free.

 This compartment can be accessed from the top, allowing you to store some more folders or handouts in between the two netted sides which can be taken out as needed.

 During my Nayo EXP review, I discovered that the main advantage of the middle compartment is that it allows you to open the backpack like a suitcase.

 When you expand the Nayo EXP backpack, it is the right side of the middle compartment that grows bigger.
 So, depending on the length of your stay, you can choose to expand the backpack or leave it compressed before backing your clothes.